MicrosoftDocs/mixed-reality/mixed-reality-docs/cursors.md

 ## Cursor customization principles
 If you would like to customize your own cursor feedback behaviors and appearances, please reference principles below:

-### Always present
-* We recommend that the cursor is always present.
-* If the user can't find the cursor, then they're lost.
-* Exceptions to this are instances where having a cursor provides a suboptimal experience for the user.
-An example is when a user is watching a video.
-The cursor becomes undesirable at this point as it's in the middle of the video all the time.
-This is a scenario where you may consider making the cursor only visible when the user has their hand up indicating a desire to take action.
-Otherwise, it's not visible on the video.

 ### Cursor scale
 * The cursor should be no larger than the available targets, allowing users to easily interact with and view the content.
 * Depending on the experience you create, scaling the cursor as the user looks around is also an important consideration.
-For example, as the user looks further away in your experience perhaps the cursor should not become too small such that its lost.
+For example, as the user looks further away in your experience, the cursor should not become too small such that it's lost.
-* When scaling the cursor, consider applying a soft animation to it as it scales giving it an organic feeling.
+* When scaling the cursor, consider applying a soft animation to it as it scales to give it an organic feeling.
 * Avoid obstructing content.
 Holograms are what make the experience memorable and the cursor should not be taking away from them.

-### Directionless cursor
+### Directionless cursor shape
-* Although there is no one right cursor shape, we recommend that you use a directionless shape like a torus or something else.
+* Although there is no one right cursor shape, we recommend that you use a directionless shape like a torus.
 A cursor that points in some direction (ex: a traditional arrow cursor) might confuse the user to always look that way.
 * An exception to this is when using the cursor to communicate interaction instruction to the user.
-For example, when scaling holograms in the Windows Holographic shell, the cursor temporarily includes arrows that help instruct the user on how to move their hand to scale the hologram.
+For example, when scaling holograms in the Mixed Reality OS, the cursor temporarily includes arrows that instructs the user on how to move their hand to scale the hologram.

 ### Look and feel
 * A donut or torus shaped cursor works for a lot of applications.